Yangtze River By The Hudson Bay

 Consequently, those camphor trees are roughly 85 years old today - so is the WLH Building.

 Dr. Isaac N. Danforth established the very first organized clinic or hospital in Kiukiang.
-The year was 1901, and the hospital was for women and children only, and not men.
+The year was 1901, and the hospital was for women and children only, not men.
 It was named

-Dr. Perkins visited Kiukiang very briefly in 1910 before completing his internship at St. Luke’s Hospital in New York City.
+Dr. Perkins visited Kiukiang very briefly in 1910 before completing his internship at St. Luke's Hospital in New York City.
 He returned to Kiukiang in 1914 after studying Chinese in Nanking (Nanjing, 南京) in 1913.
-Between 1914 and 1915, he worked for the only hospital in Kiukiang, The Danforth Memorial Hospital (但福德医院), where he recognized there were no clinics of any sorts let alone hospitals for men in Kiukiang.
+Between 1914 and 1915, he worked for the only hospital in Kiukiang, the Danforth Memorial Hospital (但福德医院), where he recognized there were no clinics of any sort, let alone hospitals for men in Kiukiang.

-After marrying Mrs. Perkins in 1916, they spent nearly two years in Nanking where Mrs. Perkins studied Chinese at
+After marrying Mrs. Perkins in 1916, they spent nearly two years in Nanking, where Mrs. Perkins studied Chinese at the Nanking University Language School <南京金陵大學華言學堂>, while Dr. Perkins served as a physician to Methodist missionaries in the city and worked at the University Hospital of Nanking.

 "The main building of the new W.L.H. in the process of construction - 1931"